Ramhlunchhunga

-Ramhlunchhunga (born 24 April 2001), commonly known as Chhunga Hmar, is an Indian professional footballer who plays as a forward for Indian Super League club SC Delhi.
+Ramhlunchhunga (born 24 April 2001), commonly known as Chhunga Hmar, is an Indian professional footballer who plays as a forward.

 Club career

 Aizawl

 On 1 January 2020, Ramhlunchhunga was signed by Aizawl FC from Electric Veng.

 He made his professional debut for the club against Gokulam Kerala FC, on 4 January 2020.
 He was brought in as substitute in the 92nd minute, as Aizawl FC drew 1–1.

 On 27 December 2021, Ramhlunchhunga scored his first professional goal, against Real Kashmir FC, in a 3–2 loss.

 Hyderabad FC

 On July 27 2022, Indian Super League side Hyderabad FC from Aizawl.
 Shortly after signing, Chhunga was sent on loan to I-League club Sreenidi Deccan.

 Loan to Sreenidi Deccan

 On 16 August 2022, Chhunga was announced by Sreenidi Deccan on a one-year-loan deal.
 He made his debut for the club on 14 November 2022 against Punjab FC.

 Chhunga's first goal for the club came on 21 December 2022 away against NEROCA FC, scoring the only goal for Sreenidi in a 1-0 win.

 Over the spell of his loan, Chhunga accumulated 2 goals and 6 assists in 22 games for the club.